Bending Teichm\"uller spaces and character varieties: Injectivity of the real bending maps

-\begin{proof}(cf. \cite{Kerckhoff85Earthquakes}.)
+\begin{proposition}\Label{RealAnalyticEmbedding} The injective map $b_L\col \TT \to \rchi$ is a real-analytic embedding. \end{proposition} \begin{proof}(cf. \cite{Kerckhoff85Earthquakes}.)
 We regard $\TT$ as the Fricke space, i.e. the space of discrete faithful representations into $\PSL(2, \R)$ up to conjugation by $\PSL_2\R$.
-Then, take a small open neighborhood $N$ of $\TT$ in the smooth part of $\rchi$.
+Then, take a small open neighborhood $N$ of $\TT$ whose closure is contained in $N_L$.

 If $L$ is a weighted multiloop, the bending map $b_L$ is holomorphic on $N$ as bending transforms the holonomy along a loop by some elliptic elements in a holomorphic manner.
-In general, pick a sequence of weighted multiloops $M_i$ converging to $L$.
-Then, the holomorphic maps $b_{L_i} \vert N$ converges uniformly to $b_L | N$ uniformly on compacts.
-Thus $b_L \vert N$ is holomorphic.
+In general, pick a sequence of weighted multiloops $M_i$ converging to $L$ as $i \to \infty$.
+By the injectivity of \Cref{Injectivity}, $\hat{b}_{M_i}\col N_{M_i} \to \chi$ is a holomorphic embedding.
+Then, the holomorphic embedding $\hat{b}_{M_i} \vert N$ converges uniformly to $b_L | N$ uniformly on compacts as $i \to \infty$.
+Therefore $\hat{b}_L \vert N$ is a holomorphic embedding.